agriimony/higher-steaks/IMPLEMENTATION_SUMMARY.md

 - Returns formatted data with USD values
 - Used by frontend to populate menu

-#### `/api/cron/update-leaderboard` (GET)
+#### `/api/cron/update-staking-leaderboard` (GET)
 - Daily automated update via Vercel Cron (midnight UTC)
+- Reads HIGHER token lockups from on-chain contract
+- Aggregates staked amounts by cast hash
-- Fetches casts from `/higher` channel via Neynar
+- Fetches cast details from Neynar
 - Filters for keyphrase: **"started aiming higher and it worked out!"**
 - Extracts description from text after the "!"
-- Calculates HIGHER balances for all verified addresses
-- Fetches token price from CoinGecko
+- Calculates USD values from CoinGecko
 - Stores top 100 entries in database
 - Protected by `CRON_SECRET` header